 - Processing whole bunch of images for Image Processing

-In this blog, we have seen with the help of concurrent.futures module of Python, how to run program parallel and helps in boosting up the speed of it.
-With the help of example able to illustrate the use of this module.
+In this blog, we have seen with the help of concurrent.futures module of Python, how to run program parallel and helps in boosting up the speed.
+We have also explained the usage of this module with the help of some examples.
 In many applications, this parallel processing is really helpful.
-As many of the times, your CPU sits idle and using multiple cores of your CPU you can really make it run faster.
+The more times your CPU is idle, you can make it run faster by using multiple cores of the CPU.